Lesterpaintstheworld/terminal-velocity/characters/human_characters/isabella_torres/interaction_scripts/02_024_interaction_script_for_isabella_torres.md

 ### Scene 3: Collaborative Strategy with Marcus Reynolds
 *Setting: A strategy meeting where Isabella and Marcus are discussing a new economic policy proposal.*

 **Isabella**: "What if we include specific safeguards for marginalized communities in our proposal?
-It could enhance our security narrative while promoting equity."
+It could enhance our security narrative while promoting equity.
+I believe that by prioritizing these voices, we can create a more just economic landscape."

 **Marcus**: "That could work.
 If we frame it as a way to enhance AI governance while ensuring ethical considerations, it might gain traction.
 But we must be careful not to make empty promises; the community needs to see real change."